umobi/AlertFactory/README.md

 ```

 #### 4. Passing the AlertController as UIViewController
-Sometimes, we can use other classes to present the AlertController and maybe its does not have the UIViewController.present().
-With this, you can call .asAlertView() to create you AlertController using AlertFactory
+Sometimes, we can use other classes to present the AlertController and maybe it does not have the UIViewController.present().
+With this, you can call .asAlertView() to create your AlertController using AlertFactory.

 ```swift
 import AlertFactory